 As the Founding Fathers retired and grew old in the nation they had worked so hard to create, many people wrote to them from all over the world for a wide variety of reasons.
-In fact, it is estimated that Thomas Jefferson wrote at least 19,000 letters throughout the course of his life—and that’s a conservative estimate, in all likelihood he wrote a vast number more that have not survived.[i]
+In fact, it is estimated that Thomas Jefferson wrote at least 19,000 letters throughout the course of his life.
+And that’s a conservative estimate, in all likelihood he wrote a vast number more that have not survived.1

 Several times in his later years, Jefferson received letters from parents who named their children after the aged president.
 The mothers would ask Jefferson to leave some kind advice to the newborn child for them to read whenever they got old enough.

 One such parent was Sarah Grotjan, the daughter of an officer from the War for Independence, who wrote to Jefferson on January 1, 1824.
-She explained to the old president that he is the namesake and designated godfather for her son, and then requested that he leave the child his words and guidance.
+She explained that he is the namesake and godfather for her son, and requested that Jefferson leave guidance for him.
 Grotjan expressed that:

 Thomas Jefferson was apparently moved to write back with advice and encouragement.
 So, nine days later he wrote back to the newborn Thomas Jefferson Grotjan:

 Your affectionate mother requests that I would address to you, as a namesake, something which might have a favorable influence on the course of life you have to run.
 Few words are necessary, with good dispositions on your part.
 Adore God; reverence and cherish your parents; love your neighbor as yourself, and your country more than life.
 Be just; be true; murmur not at the ways of Providence—and the life into which you have entered will be one of eternal and ineffable bliss.
 And if to the dead it is permitted to care for the things of this world, every action of your life will be under my regard.
 Farewell.3